ydahal1/ydahal1/ReadMe.md

-“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+Why are fish so smart?
+Because they live in schools!

 [
-Sun Sep  6 00:47:21 UTC 2026
+Mon Sep  7 00:46:27 UTC 2026
  ]